lsst-dm/dm_dev_guide/stack/building-with-pip.rst

         uses: pypa/gh-action-pypi-publish@release/v1

 For the upload to work `PyPI`_ must be preconfigured to expect uploads from this specific GitHub action using a `trusted publisher`_ mechanism.
+When you get to this part of the process please ask for help on ``#dm-arch`` on Slack.

 .. _PyPI: https://pypi.org
 .. _lsst-sphgeom: https://pypi.org/project/lsst-sphgeom/
 .. _lsst-versions: https://pypi.org/project/lsst-versions/
 .. _trusted publisher: https://docs.pypi.org/trusted-publishers/
+.. _do_not_merge.yaml: https://github.com/lsst/daf_butler/blob/main/.github/workflows/do_not_merge.yaml